knaidoo29/mistreedoc/docs/_sources/basic_class.rst.txt

     .. method:: get_degree_for_edges()

-        Gets the degree of the nodes at each end of all edges.
+        Gets the degree at either end of an edge.

     .. function:: get_branches([box_size=None, sub_divisions=1])